shoyer/stephanhoyer.com/index.md

 # About me

-I am a versatile physicist, computational scientist and software engineer:
+I am a research scientist and software engineer with broad expertise in deep learning and scientific computing:

-- I am a research lead at Google on the Applied Sciences team, where I focus on the potential of [deep learning for scientific computing](/science) such as climate & weather modeling.
+- I am a research lead at Google on the Applied Sciences team, where I focus on [deep learning for scientific computing challenges in the physical sciences](/science), such as climate & weather modeling.
 - I am also a leader in the [open source software](/software) community for scientific computing in Python (e.g., Xarray, NumPy and JAX).